Assistance Programs

 First term students are eligible, but those students who are past their first semester must have a cumulative grade point average of 2.00.

 Students should contact departments on campus to check for availability of SWAP positions or visit the “For Job Seekers” link on the Langara College website for our Student Employment postings.
-See the Financial Aid Department for further information.
+See the Registrar & Enrolment Services Office for further information.

 Out-of-Province Student Loan Program

-Some Student Loan applications and website addresses for other provinces and the Yukon and NorthWest Territories are available in the Financial Aid Office.
+Some student loan applications and website addresses for other provinces and the Yukon and NorthWest Territories are available in the Registrar & Enrolment Services Office.

 Emergency Loans

-Emergency Loans are used to assist students when Student Loans have been approved but are delayed.
-In some circumstances, other types of income are used as security for an Emergency Loan; each situation is considered separately.
-Students in emergency situations are advised to see the receptionist in the Financial Aid office to set up an interview with an Advisor.
+Emergency loans are used to assist students when student loans have been approved but are delayed.
+In some circumstances, other types of income are used as security for an emergency loan; each situation is considered separately.
+Students in emergency situations are advised to see the Registrar & Enrolment Services Office to set up an interview with an advisor.